juanpab05/Q-Manager/README.md

 npm run dev
 ```

-This will start the application on `http://localhost:5173` (or another port if 5173 is in use).
+This will start the application on `http://localhost:5173` (or another port if 5173 is in use)